Table of Contents

 Inner Width – Specifies the width of the inner lines.

-Some of the global parameters have an effect on all materials with Outline attribute.
+Some of the global parameters have an effect on all materials with the Outline attribute.
 These parameters are Width Type, Trace Bias, No Inner Edges, Visible in Secondary, and Compensate EV.

 Displacement

-Displacement1 – Enables or disables the displacement effect.
+Displacement – Enables or disables the displacement effect.

-Mode/ Map2 – Specifies the mode in which the displacement is rendered.
+Mode / Map – Specifies the mode in which the displacement is rendered.

-2D Displacement – Bases the displacement on a texture map that is known in advanced.
+2D Displacement – Bases the displacement on a texture map that is known in advance.
 The displaced surface is rendered as a warped height-field based on that texture map.
 The actual raytracing of the displaced surface is done in texture space and the result is mapped back into 3D space.
 The advantage of this method is that it preserves all details in the displacement map.
 However, it requires the object to have valid texture coordinates.
 You cannot use this method for 3d procedural textures or other textures that use object or world coordinates.
-The parameter can take any values.
+The parameter can take any value.

 Normal Displacement – Takes the original surface geometry and subdivides its triangles into smaller sub-triangles, which then are displaced.